Paraphrasing vs Coreferring: Two Sides of the Same Coin: Chirps*: Leveraging Coreference Information for Paraphrasing

 \subsection{Model}

 We trained a random forest classifier \cite{breiman2001random} implemented by the scikit-learn framework \cite{scikit-learn}.
-To tune the hyper-parameters, we ran a 3 fold cross-validation randomized search, yielding the following values: 157 estimators, max depth of 8, minimum samples leaf of 1, and min samples split of 10.\footnote{We chose random forest over a neural model because of the small size of the training set and it yielded the best performance over the validation set}
+To tune the hyper-parameters, we ran a 3 fold cross-validation randomized search, yielding the following values: 157 estimators, max depth of 8, minimum samples leaf of 1, and min samples split of 10.\footnote{We chose random forest over a neural model because of the small size of the training set.}